-Karen Y. Chan is an interdisciplinary artist based in New York City.
-Her work explores intimacy in ways that provoke questions about our emotional selves and the vulnerabilities, fears, and longings that shape the stories we tell.
-Chan mixes media and techniques that include building assemblages with found objects, projecting film and video, integrating text such as prose and poetry, and creating distinctive environments with light.
-Working this way is a reflection on how memories are often her raw materials that come fragmented and multifarious.
-Using a variety of mediums and tools, both everyday and unconventional, Chan creates opportunities for meditation on what is hard to grasp, whether it is a deep inward feeling or a moment of uncertainty, and to further investigate our inner selves in relationship to the ever-changing landscape around us.
+My work explores intimacy in ways that provoke questions about our emotional selves and the vulnerabilities, fears, and longings that shape the stories we tell.
+I mix media and techniques that include building assemblages with found objects, projecting film and video, integrating text such as prose and poetry, and creating distinctive environments with light.
+By using a variety of mediums and methods, both everyday and unconventional, I create opportunities for meditation on what is hard to grasp, whether it is a deep inward feeling or a moment of uncertainty, and to further investigate our relationship to the ever-changing landscape around us.
 I approach my work phenomenologically, retrieving fragments of images culled from memory to piece together meaning, and use discarded tools that lends to my work palpable stories of impermanence and fragility.
 I’m often confronted with the limitations of language in expressing life’s obscurities, so I set forth to create a new language that allows materials to speak in their most raw and uninhibited forms.